Understand and use the Journeys visualizations

 Both visualizations in any Journeys analysis are all measuring the same paths, just in slightly different ways.
 Let’s look at an example, starting with the Pathfinder.

 Our starting event is charts: create new chart.
-This is 100%, because users had to trigger this event in order to be included in the path.
-If a user didn’t trigger this event, they are not relevant to this analysis and are not included in the charts.
+This is 100%, because users had to trigger this event to be included in the path.
+If a user didn’t trigger this event, they're not relevant to this analysis and aren't included in the charts.

 Of these users, 55.4% of them triggered event explorer: hide event explorer next.
 The vast majority of those users—55.2% of the total number of users included in this path, in fact—then triggered navigation: new chart.